MaterializeInc/materialize/doc/developer/platform/formalism.md

 This may seem a bit abstract---the formalism is shaped this way because collection versions are only partially ordered.
-If we take our times `T` to be the (totally ordered) naturals, we obtain much simpler definitions.
-The update set for a given time `t` is simply the difference between the version at `t` and the version at `t-1`.
+If we take our times `T` to be the (totally ordered) naturals, we obtain a much simpler definition: the update set for a given time `t` is simply the difference between the version at `t` and the version at `t-1`.